huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_table.md

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the dli table resource.
 If omitted, the provider-level region will be used.
 Changing this parameter will create a new resource.

-* `name` - (Required, String, ForceNew)Specifies the table name.
-Name of a newly created resource table.
-The name can contain only digits, letters, and underscores (_), but cannot contain only digits or start with an underscore (_).
-Length
+* `name` - (Required, String, ForceNew) Specifies the table name.The name can contain only digits, letters, and underscores (_), but cannot contain only digits or start with an underscore (_).
+Length range: 1 to 128 characters.
-  range: 1 to 128 characters.
  Changing this parameter will create a new resource.

 * `database_name` - (Required, String, ForceNew) Specifies the database name which the table belongs to.
  Changing this parameter will create a new resource.